www.

 your existing visa expires.
 For visas, you usually need to

-between 7 and 8am in order get a place in the line to then be allocated
+arrive before around 8am in order get a place in the

 a number which then permits you to wait much of the morning to hand in

-your application (or be told that something is missing from it).
+your application (or be told that something is missing from

-If you are asked for a
+you are asked for a

 police records

-check, take your passport and $5 to the office at Amazonas y
+office at Amazonas y

 Roca